-HOWEVER… As for the legal details, Sweden allows the use of VPNs in their country, but they are also part of the Nine Eyes Alliance, meaning their data can be shared with the governments of other countries such as The United States, Canada, Australia, Denmark, France, The Netherlands, and Norway.
+HOWEVER… As for the legal details, Sweden allows the use of VPNs in their country, but they are also part of the Fourteen Eyes Alliance, meaning their data can be shared with the governments of other countries such as The United States, Canada, Australia, Denmark, France, The Netherlands, and Norway.
 If you’re using their service properly though, this shouldn’t be a problem, but it’s important to note nonetheless.

 Speed & performance

 When testing OVPN for speed, we experienced up to 50% slower speeds, which is considered fairly average.

 Of course, it’s important to keep in mind that individual speed results are going to vary.
 In order to do your own test, unfortunately, you would have to buy the service, as they offer no free trial.
 There is, however, a 10-day money-back guarantee.